Asinadzuti/wordpress/wp-content/plugins/wp-and-divi-icons/readme.txt

 2. The "Insert icon" button in the WordPress editor toolbar

 == Changelog ==
+=== 1.1.0 ===
+* enhancement: reduced size of icons to speed up display
+* bug fix: Search functionality missing on New Backend Divi Builder

 === 1.0.1 ===
 * First release on WordPress.org